sdbedi/infra-coding-challenge/README.md

   - Elasticsearch
   - Kibana.
 This is a fancy web UI that you can use to monitor import metrics in order to benchmark your solution
   - A dev container with either java or nodejs installed depending on which you decide to use
-- Run one of the following commands depending on what language you've decided to use.
+- Follow the instructions below for your language of choice

 ### NodeJS